shahafmeron7/tinDivers/README.md

 The site is designed to market the app I want to build in the near future after completing more courses and certifications that will help me complete the task.

 The app is intended for diving lovers who have difficulty finding partners and perhaps also true love who knows (:

+The website was built mainly in HTML using Bootstrap4 and CSS.